pillowfax/stock-analysis/README.md

 It is possible to rearrange and streamline small aspects of this code, and test if specific smaller or larger ranges can relate inversely to each other in faster code.

 [1]  Why does the dataset for 2018 start 3?
   [^2]  Imagining 3d models of economic structures and formation in different nations changes over time can be translated as a word overlay chart infographic
-  [3]   Method of positing the possibility of tax returns to be paid over tax-deductible donations to nonprofit(501)(b) for individual donors within one standard deviation on the upper limit $ of the income that the majority of US constituents make,
+  [3]   Method of positing the possibility of tax returns to be paid over tax-deductible donations to nonprofit(501)(b) for individual donors within one standard deviation on the upper limit $ of the income that the majority of US constituents make
 [^4]  Investing in an energy stock by itself is not guaranteed to have any effect on the development, research, deployment, and necessary policies that implement green energy
 [5]   Allreps.com
-[6]   conceptual ballPit of varying sizes, chromas, fuzz, shapes, scutoid, dimensions [7]   face photo input inserts into a random meme, no cache [8]   (previous idea) share safe emojis anonymously from proximity to anyone who has the site or program open [9]   the comprehensive discrimination rehabilitation program [10]  an idle expression of digital astroturf
+[6]   conceptual ballPit of varying sizes, chromas, fuzz, shapes, scutoid, dimensions
+[7]   face photo input inserts into a random meme, no cache
+[8]   (previous idea) share safe happiness encouraging emojis anonymously from proximity to anyone who has the site or program open
+[9]   the comprehensive discrimination rehabilitation program
+[10]  an idle expression of digital astroturf
-[11]  the question of most digitally input costume or favorite costume different reasons most happy per year [^13] For instance, the way the Quadratic formula's new form was discovered [14]  the scannable qr code that reads as but is invisible if the phone photo scanner can pick up a specific chroma range of the image (which can be made inconsistent with the he value or tone) or a qr frequency of the image
+[11]  the question of most digitally input costume or favorite costume different reasons most happy per year
+[^13] For instance, the way the Quadratic formula's new form was discovered
+[14]  the scannable qr code that reads as but is invisible if the phone photo scanner can pick up a specific chroma range of the image (which can be made inconsistent with the he value or tone) or a qr frequency of the image